 Connecting across continents and time zones can be tricky, and you may be used to frequent or even daily contact with your loved ones.
 Before you go abroad, it's a good idea to think about how you will communicate – and how often.
 It is important to stay in touch but not to the extent that it interferes with your experience abroad.
 You may need to separate yourself a bit from your home support networks as you build a local one.

 Be prepared for less frequent communication.
 You will be experiencing, exploring, and seeking an opportunity for intercultural engagement.
 It will be helpful to find an appropriate balance of communication so that you can stay in touch with home but be in touch with the host culture as well.
 There are many resources (some available for free) to help you stay connected to home during your study abroad program.
 The best method will depend on you, your loved ones, and the country where you will be studying.

 You should have access to wifi or internet connectivity on your study abroad program.
 However, be aware that wifi and internet speeds vary greatly around the world and may not be as fast as you are used to in the U.S. For example, wifi and internet connectivity may not be fast enough for streaming or video calls.

 Communication should be easy if you have access to email.
 At the same time, understand that access to email overseas is not always as readily available as it is in the U.S.

-	If you think that you would like to receive mail from home, care packages are fantastic; however, international shipping costs can be very steep and all international mail (even postcards) might take several weeks to arrive.
-This information is important to keep in mind if someone is on a budget or if you are participating in a short-term program.
+If you think that you would like to receive mail from home, care packages can be fantastic; however, international shipping costs can be very steep and all international mail (even postcards) might take several weeks to arrive.
+This information is important to keep in mind if you or your loved ones are on a budget or if you are participating in a short-term program.